learn-co-curriculum/creating-a-narrative/README.md

-# Structuring Your Readme

-“It is not a recitation of facts, but the building of an argument.”
-            -Molly Worthen

-## It’s All About the Story
+# It’s All About the Story

-Now that you have all your objectives, you’re ready to start presenting new material right?
+Now that you have all your overview and objectives, you’re ready to start presenting new material right?
 Well not quite yet.
 Readmes aren’t just a compilation of facts, but instead depend on **the overarching narrative within which your facts are contained**.
-Again, never write "glorified documentation."
+In other words, you're not writing  "glorified documentation," but instead telling a story.

-Instead, think of your Readme as a story that follows a narrative arc of beginning, middle, and end.
-In other words, set the stage, show how the conflict emerges, work through the conflict, and end with presenting the new reality and tying up any loose ends.
+Your story should follow a narrative arc of beginning, middle, and end.
+Set the stage, show how the conflict emerges, work through this conflict, and end with presenting the new reality and tying up any loose ends.

 ![Image](http://farm3.static.flickr.com/2388/2387371826_509e4d0f06_o.png)

-We'll take a closer look at each of these narrative sections.
-For now in this Readme, we'll start with the beginning and setting the stage.
+For now in this Readme, let's take a closer look at setting the stage.

-When you’re setting the stage, begin with something that the student already knows.
-This can be a concept you can assume they know from previous lessons.
-Or it can be a general idea that you can also assume they know from their day-to-day lives.
-The ultimate goal is to hook your audience and the best way to do that is with a known idea.
+Begin with something that the student already knows.
+This can be a concept they know from previous lessons, or it can be a general idea that you can assume they know from their day-to-day lives.
+The goal is to draw your audience in and the best way to do that is by first presenting them with something familiar.
 Below are two examples:

 1) *How does Twitter have different pages for each of its 300 million users?
 How can AirBnB support over 40 million guests with over 1.5 million listings worldwide?
 All of this is possible because of web applications.*